takatama/react-native-recipe-timer/README.md

 - The timer view displays the remaining time for the current step, a "Start (or Pause)" button, and a "Reset" button.
   - Pressing the Start button begins the countdown for the current step and changes the text from Start to Pause.
 When the countdown reaches zero, the step is completed, and the app moves on to the next step.
 The remaining time display resets to the time for the next step, and the text changes from Pause to Start.
 However, if the completed step is set to "Auto Next?", the countdown for the next step will start automatically.
   - Pressing the Reset button will reset the countdown.
 If the Start button has changed to Pause, the text will change back to Start.
+- Pressing the Reset All button will reset all completed steps to their starting state.
 - Pressing the Back button will take you to the top screen.

 ## Specifications